-Instrument transformers are small transformers used in conjunction with instruments such as ammeters, voltmeters, power meters, and relays used for protective purposes (Figure 1).
+Instrument transformers are small transformers used in conjunction with high accuracy measuring instruments such as ammeters, voltmeters, power meters, and protective relaying used for protective circuits (Figure 1).

 These transformers step down the voltage or current of a circuit to a low value that can be effectively and safely used for the operation of instruments.
-Instrument transformers also provide insulation between the instrument and the high-voltage of the power circuit.
+Instrument transformers also provide insulation between the instrument and the capacitor voltage of the power circuit.

 A potential (voltage) transformer operates on the same principle as a standard power transformer.

 The main difference is that the capacity of a potential transformer is relatively small as compared with power transformers.
-Potential transformers have typical power ratings of from 100 VA to 500 VA.
+Instrument transformers have typical power ratings of from 100 VA to 500 VA.

 The secondary low-voltage side is usually wound for 120 volts, which makes it possible to use standard instruments with potential coil ratings of 120 volts.
 The primary side is designed to be connected in parallel with the circuit to be monitored.

 Low-voltage instrument transformers, particularly those for switchboard applications, are operated without oil.
 High-voltage instrument transformers are immersed in oil for insulation purposes.

 A current transformer is a transformer that has its primary connected in series with the line.
 When the primary has a large current rating, the primary may consist of a straight conductor passing through the core as illustrated in Figure 2.
 This single conductor may be a portion of the current-carrying bus or any conductor the current that must be monitored.

 Fig. 1.
 Instrument transformer used in conjunction with ammeters, voltmeters, power meters, and relays used for protective purposes.